d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 ## Gradients and Python Control Flow

-So far we reviewed cases where the path from input to result was well-defined via a function such as $z = x^3$.
+So far we reviewed cases where the path from input to output was well-defined via a function such as `z = x * x * x`.
 Programming offers us a lot more freedom in how we compute results.
 For instance, we can make them depend on auxiliary variables or condition choices on intermediate results.